jonahgoldwastaken/web-app-from-scratch-2021/README.md

 ## APIs used

 The APIs used both have API keys.
-You can put these inside the contants folder, where all constant values reside.
+You can put these inside the constants folder, where all constant values reside.

 ### [Spotify Web API](https://developer.spotify.com/documentation/web-api/)